-Furthermore, since diverse activities are expected to be implemented toward the realization of a green society, efforts have been made to improve predictability for enterprises, etc. by ensuring that the Guidelines cover as many conduct types supposed at present to be relevant in light of the Antimonopoly Act as possible and by describing hypothetical cases that may occur in the future as much as possible.
+Furthermore, since diverse activities are expected to be implemented toward the realization of a green society, efforts have been made to improve predictability for enterprises, etc. by ensuring that these Guidelines cover as many conduct types supposed at present to be relevant in light of the Antimonopoly Act as possible and by describing hypothetical cases that may occur in the future as much as possible.
 However, it is envisaged that the diversity of activities to be implemented by enterprises, etc. will be even greater, given that a wide range of efforts has already been in progress toward the realization of a green society.
-Whether a specific activity that an enterprise, etc. plans to implement poses problems under the Antimonopoly Act is determined on a case-by-case basis in accordance with the provisions of the Antimonopoly Act.
-For other acts and points at issue than those covered in the Guidelines and for the acts and points that have different premises from the one assumed in the Guidelines, consultation cases, etc. to be released by the JFTC in the future should be useful references, in addition to the consultation cases, various guidelines based on the Antimonopoly Act, [15] etc.
+Whether a specific activity that an enterprise, etc. plans to implement poses a problem under the Antimonopoly Act is determined on a case-by-case basis in accordance with the provisions of the Antimonopoly Act.
+For other acts and points at issue than those covered in these Guidelines and for the acts and points that have different premises from the one assumed in these Guidelines, consultation cases, etc. to be released by the JFTC in the future should be useful references, in addition to the consultation cases, various guidelines based on the Antimonopoly Act, [13] etc. that the JFTC has so far released.
+The JFTC will actively publicize consultation cases, etc. that are considered to be helpful for enterprises, etc. Furthermore, the JFTC will continuously review these Guidelines according to future changes in markets and business activities, specific cases of law enforcement and consultation, and other relevant matters. - 13 These guidelines, etc. include the following: the Guidelines Concerning the Activities of Trade Associations under the Antimonopoly Act (October 30, 1995; hereinafter referred to as "the Trade Association Guidelines"); the Guidelines Concerning Joint Research and Development under the Antimonopoly Act (April 20, 1993; "the Joint Research and Development Guidelines"); the Guidelines on Standardization and Patent Pool Arrangements (June 29, 2005; "the Standardization and Patent Pool Guidelines"); the Guidelines Concerning Distribution Systems and Business Practices under the Antimonopoly Act (July 11, 1991; "the Distribution and Business Practice Guidelines"); the Guidelines for Exclusionary Private Monopolization under the Antimonopoly Act (October 28, 2009; "the Exclusionary Private Monopolization Guidelines"); the Guidelines Concerning Abuse of a Superior Bargaining Position under the Antimonopoly Act (November 30, 2010; "the Guidelines Concerning Review of Business Combination (May 31, 2004; "the Business Combination Guidelines").
+Part I Joint Activities 14 There are cases in which enterprises, etc. establish voluntary standards or implement joint activities such as joint R&D, as steps toward the realization of a green society.
+These activities seek to streamline business activities, for example, by enabling prompt business execution, cost reduction, or mutual complementation to address insufficiency related to work, technologies, etc., and are aimed at achieving the early realization of a green society.
+In many cases, joint activities can be implemented without causing problems under the Antimonopoly Act, and enterprises, etc. will not necessarily be held to be in violation of the Antimonopoly Act merely because of the fact they have conducted such activities.